smk-cktc/smk-cktc/README.md

-- 👋 Clay Marvelous Mone Ie
+- 👋 Dream Team IT
 - 👀
 - 🌱
 - 💞️